BrightDikko/FINs-App-Dikko-Personal-Workspace/food-app/README.md

 ## Firebase Access
 To gain access to the firebase project console, please contact Jack (jgordley@nd.edu) and he will provide access.

+## Suggested Resources
+If you are new to React-Native or this general workflow, we recommend following through one or more of the following tutorials:
+* [React Native Official Starter Tutorial (~15 min)] (https://reactnative.dev/docs/tutorial)